kyopark2014/webchat/README.md

 # webchat
-It is a salable chat service based on socket.io and PUBSUB.
+It is a salable chat service based on socket.io and PUBSUB which provides horizontal sacling and save resources for chat service.
 There are three repositories related to this project.

 chat server: https://github.com/kyopark2014/webchat-golang-chat